 Ellicottville is a tiny village located in the state of New York.
 With a population of 285 people and just one neighborhood, Ellicottville is the 958th largest community in New York.
-Much of the housing stock in Ellicottville was built prior to World War II, making it one of the older and more historic villages in the country.
+Ellicottville has a large stock of pre-World War II architecture, making it one of the older and more historic villages in the country.

 Ellicottville is a decidedly white-collar village, with fully 94.21% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Ellicottville is a village of sales and office workers, professionals, and managers.
 There are especially a lot of people living in Ellicottville who work in sales jobs (21.05%), management occupations (19.47%), and teaching (14.74%).